knox2/Pesapal/README.md

 ## Setup
 ### Pesapal IPN
-For the url of the route use /pesapal-ipn eg mysite.com/pesapal-ipn as the IPN on the Pesapal Merchant settings dashboard
+For the url of the route use /pesapal-ipn eg mysite.com/pesapal-ipn as the IPN on the Pesapal Merchant settings dashboard.
+Also, remember to add this url to the excluded routes in Csrf check in VerifyCsrfToken Middleware
 ### Environmental Variables
 PESAPAL\_CONSUMER\_KEY `pesapal consumer key`<br/>